 The thought process is fairly straightforward:

-- the air indoors contains about 10% less harmful substances,
+- The air indoors contains about 10% fewer harmful substances.

-- if you multiply this results by the number of days in a year, you will obtain B[a]P mass inhaled during one year,
+- If you multiply these results by the number of days in a year, you will obtain B[a]P mass inhaled during one year.

-- we know what is an average amount of B[a]P in one cigarette,
+- We know what is the average amount of B[a]P in one cigarette.

-- if you divide the mass of B[a]P inhaled in one year by the amount of B[a]P contained in one cigarette, you will find what is an annual equivalence of cigarettes that you breathe with polluted air.
+- If you divide the mass of B[a]P inhaled in one year by the amount of B[a]P contained in one cigarette, you will find the annual equivalence of cigarettes that you breathe with polluted air.